Fiona swipes Turks and Caicos, Puerto Rico faces big cleanup

 Fiona triggered a blackout when it hit Puerto Rico’s southwest corner on Sunday, the anniversary of Hurricane Hugo, which slammed into the island in 1989 as a Category 3 storm.

-By Tuesday morning, authorities said they had restored power to more than 300,000 of the island's 1.47 million customers.
+By Tuesday morning, authorities said they had restored power to nearly 300,000 of the island's 1.47 million customers.
 Puerto Rico's governor warned it could take days before everyone has electricity.

 Water service was cut to more than 760,000 customers — two thirds of the total on the island — because of turbid water at filtration plants or lack of power, officials said.